First-order and interior-point methods for entanglement detection: Introduction

-However, in practice, there is a maximum level $k$ up to which we can computationally solve the SDP hierarchy.
-Before this maximum $k$, we either detect entanglement by exhibiting a {\em witness} for entanglement, else we must concede that we still cannot detect entanglement.
-When we concede that entanglement is not detected by level $k$, it is natural to ask how far the state may be from {\tt Sep}.
-For some tests (including PPT) it is known that if the test does not find the state to be entangled, the state may still be quite far from {\tt Sep}~\cite{Beigi_2010}.
-However, if a state has a symmetric extension of order $k$ then its distance from {\tt Sep} is $O(1/k)$~\cite{Ioannou07, Christandl_2007} and thus increasing $k$ gives a tighter bound between distance from {\tt Sep} and a state with symmetric extension of order $k$.
-A similar~(quadratically tighter) bound is known for the DPS hierarchy~\cite{NavascuMasakiPlenio09}~(see also~\cite{FangFawzi20}).
-Unfortunately, increasing $k$ in various SDP hierarchies or studying systems with larger sizes of $d_a$~($d_b$) has thus far been numerically challenging~\cite{OtfriedGeza09}.
-Next we review complexity-theoretic bounds on detecting entanglement using algorithmic approaches.
+While solving an SDP for successive levels of an SDP hierarchy gives an algorithm that can eventually detect entanglement, in practice, there is a maximum level $k$ up to which we can computationally solve the SDP hierarchy.
+If such a computation claims to detect entanglement, then one may demand a witness of entanglement, else entanglement is not detected upto level $k$ and it is natural to ask how far the state may be from {\tt Sep} as a function of $k$.
+In general, bounds on these distances with $k$ need not be available~\cite{Beigi_2010}, however if a state passes the EXT test at level $k$, $\EXT_k$, then its distance from {\tt Sep} scales as $O(1/k)$~\cite{Ioannou07}.
+A similar~(quadratically tighter) bound is known for the DPS hierarchy~\cite{NavascuMasakiPlenio09}.
+Thus increasing $k$ in EXT and DPS gives a tighter bound on distance from {\tt Sep}.
+Unfortunately, increasing the level $k$ in various SDP hierarchies or studying systems with larger sizes of $d_a$~($d_b$) has thus far been numerically challenging~\cite{OtfriedGeza09}. \blue{To the best of our knowledge, there does not seem to be any documented implementations of the DPS hierarchy for $k\ge 4$.
+Some of our numerical experiments illustrate the magnitude of this challenge for $k=3$.}